Skip to main content

 Get a Quote

-Choose your input token and amount.
-OneSwap calculates the expected output using the constant product formula, accounting for fees and price impact.
+Choose your input token and exact deposit amount.
+OneSwap calculates the expected output using the constant product formula, then shows the network-fee and pool-fee breakdown applied inside that deposit.

 2